 It’s also important to be on the look-out for any changes in your vision.
 If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Jason Bailey.

 Incorporate these tips and habits into your lifestyle to maintain healthy eyes and a high quality of life.
-Chandler Walmart Vision Center offers comprehensive eye exams in Chandler, Arizona, and will be happy to answer any questions you may have about ways to maintain healthy vision.
+Dr. Jason Bailey offers comprehensive eye exams in Chandler, Arizona, and will be happy to answer any questions you may have about ways to maintain healthy vision.